-Living in a small apartment can be tough for a few different reasons.
+Living in a small urban apartment can be tough for several reasons.
 For one, minimal storage space requires either fewer belongings or some serious innovative thinking.
 For another, it’s difficult to host get-togethers in a place where only a few people can hang out comfortably.

 But add a dog to the scenario, and small-apartment living becomes even more challenging.
 Big or small, many dogs are comfortable living in apartments, but there are still steps their owners should take every day to keep them happy and healthy.

-So, if you’re living in a compact space with your furry friend, or you’re considering adopting a dog while living in a little studio or one-bedroom place, here are some important tips for keeping dogs content in your apartment.
+A dog’s size and energy level can cause problems for owners who live in small spaces, but that doesn’t mean raising a dog there is impossible.
+So, if you’re living in a compact space with your furry friend, or you’re considering adopting a dog while living in a little studio or one-bedroom place, here are some important tips to make apartment living with your dog a dream come true.

 Dogs are a big time commitment.
 In fact, the main rule for keeping pups happy and healthy is to make sure they get regular exercise– and by regular, we mean several times daily.

 While living in an apartment, your dog is somewhat confined.
 He or she isn’t going to have a lot of room to run around, let out energy or play.
 Not only can this make little Buddy feel cooped up or frustrated, but it could also cause him to let out his energy in not-so-constructive ways (like chewing up your furniture).

 At the very least, dogs should get a bit of exercise twice a day, once in the morning and once in the evening.
 If you can take them jogging, running, or to the dog park, that’s even better.
 On top of that, dogs should have the opportunity to do some serious high-intensity exercise at least once a week.

 Find a nearby dog park, a lake, or anywhere else you can play fetch or run around.
 Or find time each week to take him on a bike ride or a run.